eliaskarre/lungcancer-predictor/README.md

-# Disease Predictor for Lung cancer
+# Disease Predictor for lung cancer